leonpetrinos/JavionsFlightTracker/README.md

 ## Operation Modes
 The Flight Tracker offers versatility through two distinctive modes to accommodate various setups and preferences:

-1. File Mode: In this mode, the application decodes messages sourced from a `.bin` file.
+1. **File Mode**: In this mode, the application decodes messages sourced from a `.bin` file.
 This option proves beneficial for offline analysis or when you want to scrutinize previously collected flight data.

-2. Live Mode: Javions seamlessly transitions into live mode when an [Airspy R2 device](https://airspy.com/airspy-r2/) is connected.
+2. **Live Mode**: Javions seamlessly transitions into live mode when an [Airspy R2 device](https://airspy.com/airspy-r2/) is connected.
 The application decodes messages in real-time, delivering flight data for an immersive and current experience.

 ### Using the File Mode (on IntelliJ IDE)
 Note that JavaFX must configured in your IDE as well as the correct version of Java.
 Take a look at the Prerequisites section for this.
 If this is done, you can proceed.